Conditional GLMMs for reaction times in choice tasks: Discussion and scopes

 \section{Discussion and scopes}

 This paper demonstrates a relatively straightforward method for connecting two methodological approaches to modeling RTs.
 The first approach models RTs as the result of the distribution of the first-hitting time of a simple diffusion process, simulating the cognitive processing underlying the choice of a response in a choice task.
 The second approach utilizes a (conditional) GLMM framework.
 The advantage of this connection is twofold.
 First, starting with the diffusion model approach, theoretical models can be used to inform the selection of specific GLMM families.
-Second, after estimating the parameters within these GLMM families, conditioned on each response, we can ``reconstruct" a simplified model of the underlying cognitive process that generated those responses.
+Second, after estimating the parameters within these GLMM families, conditioned on each response, we can reconstruct a simplified model of the underlying cognitive process that generated those responses, under a \textit{moment-based approximation}.

 While the presented approach involves certain simplifications, it offers potential for extension and generalization.
 For instance, within the GLMM framework, we could incorporate additional random effects to account for correlations within individual responses, and explore alternative link functions and transformations, as discussed in \shortciteA{lo2015transform}.
-Furthermore, the initial diffusion model describing the cognitive process behind a specific response included a ``non-decision" parameter, which was ultimately set to zero here for simplicity.
-Investigating the estimation of this parameter through a revised GLMM formulation could be a valuable avenue for future research.
+Furthermore, the initial diffusion model describing the cognitive process behind a specific response included a ``non-decision'' parameter, which was ultimately set to zero here.
+Investigating the estimation of this parameter through a revised GLMM formulation—by considering shifted distributions with a hierarchical structure on $\theta$—would be a valuable direction for future research.

-It is important to note that our primary focus was on modeling RTs conditional on the responses, rather than on the responses themselves.
-While a simplified approach to modeling response probabilities is presented in Equation \eqref{eq:responsesprobabs}, a more rigorous treatment is warranted.
+It is important to note that our focus was on modeling RTs conditional on the responses, rather than on the responses themselves.
+While a simplified approach to modeling response probabilities is presented in Equation \eqref{eq:responsesprobabs} and empirically calculated in \eqref{eq:frequencies} under our considered dataset, a more rigorous treatment is warranted.
 This is because responses are also influenced by fixed effects at different stimulus levels and by random effects associated with individuals, as highlighted in previous research [\shortciteA{van2007hierarchical}; \shortciteA{moscatelli2012modeling}; \shortciteA{molenaar2015bivariate}; \shortciteA{ranger2020modeling}].
+Hence, modeling the responses themselves deserves its own attention, which may be addressed in future work.

 Estimating GLMMs via ML typically requires numerical quadrature methods, as a closed-form analytical solution is unavailable.
 Popular choices include the Laplace approximation and adaptive Gauss-Hermite quadrature.
 However, these methods have been shown to produce biased estimators in certain contexts [\shortciteA{GH-biblio1}], and alternative approaches may be superior for GLMMs [\shortciteA{GH-biblio2}].
 Stochastic Expectation-Maximization (EM) algorithms, such as the Stochastic Approximation EM (SAEM) algorithm [\shortciteA{delyon:1999}], offer an alternative to log-likelihood approximation methods.
 The SAEM algorithm has shown promising performance with complex mixed models like GLMMs, while retaining the advantages of the EM framework [\shortciteA{savic2009performance}; \shortciteA{SAEM:probit}].
 Therefore, a worthwhile future direction would be to explore the application of the SAEM algorithm for estimating the model presented in this work.